This ebook is a gift from MyEvent.com and has a value of $29.95.

 PART II: YOUR FUNDRAISING EVENT WEBSITE

 Having a website dedicated solely to your fundraising event will provide everyone with a go-to place to turn to with all the information pertaining to the event.
 If you are planning an event alone, or if you are working with an organization that does not have a fundraising website, you can quickly and easily create one on fundraising.myevent.com.
 There is a 7-day free trial available and our fundraising website builder is specifically designed for people who have no technical skills.
 MyEvent.com has extremely helpful customer support that is available to help you 7 days a week.
 MyEvent.com can provide you with all the necessary fundraising, planning and e-commerce tools to guarantee you have a successful fundraising event.
-Best of all, it is extremely affordable starting with packages at $19.95/month.
+Best of all, it is extremely affordable.
+MyEvent.com has packages to fit your every need from a free simple donation webpage that includes registration, selling tickets and accepting donations to a full website with personal and team fundraising pages and an online auction!

 Creating a website for your fundraising event can be a task delegated to one of your committee members.
 MyEvent.com makes it so easy to build and so simple to use.
-All of the planning, fundraising and e-commerce features are built directly into the website.
+All of the planning, fundraising and e-commerce features are built directly into the website allowing participants and guests to easily register and RSVP, and for you to effortlessly collect registration fees, donations, and tickets payments all online.
 Website viewers should be encouraged to sign up for newsletters as this is an effective way to build your list of supporters to incorporate into your fundraising tactics.

 3 BEST THINGS A WEBSITE WILL DO FOR YOUR FUNDRAISER:

 1. Create a Communications Hub: Your fundraising website will be the place to collect and disseminate information, and it will make you and your event seem professional.
-The website will save you a lot of time and reduce your stress eliminating constant phone calls and sending information back and forth.
+The website will save you a lot of time and reduce your stress eliminating constant phone calls and sending information back and forth as everything can be done quickly online.

-2. Easily Sell Tickets and Raise Money: Having an online donation form on the website, allows donors to contribute using their credit card.
+2. Easily Sell Tickets and Raise Money Online: Online fundraising makes it easier for organizers, donors and sponsors.
+Having an online donation form on the website, allows donors to contribute using their credit card.
 People have come to expect this.
 No one likes having to write a cheque and mail it in, and it is more convenient for donors and fundraisers.
-Participants can even have their own fundraising page on MyEvent.com.
+Participants can even have their own personal fundraising page on MyEvent.com where they can raise money online on behalf of your cause.
 Best of all, you don't need a merchant account or a PayPal acount with MyEvent.com.
 Ecommerce is built right into your website.

 3. Increase Attendance: By looking professional, and creating a buzz about the event you will increase your reach, get free publicity and increase the interest in your event.
 Making it easy for people to register and pay online will also raise the number of participants and guests who come to your event.